 “When I’m not in the jungle I’m often writing.
 Usually I’m writing about the jungle”

-Below is the panel containing posts for my blog page ‘Fighting for the Leopard’ which you can either read here or if you are Facebook user can directly connect HERE.
-Below the panel is an overview of my blog.
+Below is the panel containing previous posts which you can either read here or if you are Facebook user can directly connect HERE.
+Below the panel is an overview of the blog.

 Many thanks to those who have followed my blogs over the years.
 When I’m not in the jungle I’m usually either wading through data or writing.
 From mid October 2019 I’m basing the blog here at Living with Big Cats and linking them from ‘Fighting for the Leopard’ at Facebook (if you wish to comment) and my Twitter feed @JackKinross.